-You may change your vote at any time prior to the taking of the vote at the 2018 Annual Meeting.
+You may change your vote at any time prior to the taking of the vote at the 2019 Annual Meeting.
 If you are a stockholder of record, you may change your vote and grant a new proxy bearing a later date by:

-signing and returning a new proxy card with a later date;
+- signing and returning a new proxy card with a later date; - submitting a later-dated vote by telephone or via the Internet (only your last telephone or Internet vote will be counted) by 11:59 p.m.
+Eastern Time on June 5, 2019;

-- submitting a later-dated vote by telephone or via the Internet (only your last telephone or Internet vote will be counted) by 11:59 p.m.
-Eastern Time on June 5, 2018; - participating in the 2018 Annual Meeting live via the Internet and voting again by telephone or via the Internet; or - sending a written notice of revocation to our Corporate Secretary at Shutterstock, Inc., Attn: Corporate Secretary, 350 Fifth Avenue, 21st Floor, New York, New York 10118 prior to the 2017 Annual Meeting.
+- participating in the 2019 Annual Meeting and voting again by telephone or via the Internet; or - sending a written notice of revocation to our Corporate Secretary at Shutterstock, Inc., Attn: Corporate Secretary, 350 Fifth Avenue, 21st Floor, New York, New York 10118 prior to the 2018 Annual Meeting.